Sanidine: Order-disorder transitions

 The crystal structure of ideal potassium feldspar has four sets of tetrahedral sites, each capable of accepting either an aluminum or a silicon ion.
 These are labeled the T1o, T1m, T2o, and T2m sites.
 In sanidine, the aluminum and silicon are distributed randomly among all four sites, and the T1o and T1m are mirror images of each other, as are the T2o and T2m sites.
 This produces a crystal with monoclinic symmetry.
 With slow cooling, the aluminum becomes concentrated in the T1 sites but remains randomly distributed between T1o and T1m sites.
 The resulting orthoclase crystal retains monoclinic symmetry but with different crystal axis lengths.
 Further cooling causes the aluminum to concentrate in the T1o sites, breaking the monoclinic symmetry and producing triclinic microcline.
 Each transition requires exchange of ions between tetrahedral sites, which takes place at measurable rates only at high temperature.

 Sanidine and genesis of magmas

-Pure sanidine melts incongruously at 1150 °C, yielding solid leucite and liquid.
+Pure sanidine melts incongruently at 1150 °C, yielding solid leucite and liquid.
 A mixture of sanidine with silica in the form of tridymite melts at a eutectic temperature of 990 °C, which defines the "granite" eutectic.
 The temperature at which granite begins to melt is lowered by several hundred degrees by the presence of water.